shizuo-kaji/rankLearning/README.md

 Written by Shizuo KAJI

 Look at the following paper for details:
-- A hyper-surface arrangement model of ranking distributions by S. Kaji, A. Horiguchi, T. Abe, and Y. Watanabe.
+- "A hyper-surface arrangement model of ranking distributions" by
+ S. Kaji, A. Horiguchi, T. Abe (Kyushu University), and Y. Watanabe (ZOZO Technologies), ACM SIGKDD 2021.

 # Requirements
 - Python 3: [Anaconda](https://www.anaconda.com/download/) is recommended